MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 With a Fabric (Preview) trial, you get full access to all of the Fabric experiences and features.
 You also get OneLake storage up to 1 TB.
 Create Fabric items and collaborate with others in the same Fabric trial capacity.
 With a Fabric (Preview) trial, you can:

-- create workspaces (folders) for projects that support Fabric capabilities.
+- Create workspaces (folders) for projects that support Fabric capabilities.
-- share Fabric items, such as datasets, warehouses, and notebooks, and collaborate on them with other Fabric users.
+- Share Fabric items, such as datasets, warehouses, and notebooks, and collaborate on them with other Fabric users.
-- create analytics solutions using these Fabric items.
+- Create analytics solutions using these Fabric items.

 You don't have access to your capacity until you put something into it.
 To begin using your Fabric (Preview) trial, add items to **My workspace**  or create a new workspace.
 Assign that workspace to your trial capacity using the "Trial" license mode, and then all the items in that workspace are saved and executed in that capacity.